Tampa's Historic Boom Era Hotels

 Buildings boast historical significance, beautiful architecture and charm

-“Hotels and real estate sales went hand in hand,” says Will Michaels, president of St. Petersburg Preservation Inc.
+“Hotels and real estate sales went hand in hand,” says Will Michaels, past president and board member of St. Petersburg Preservation Inc.

 After World War I, many tourists flocked to St. Petersburg and had to live in tent cities.
 They earned the nickname “Tin Can Tourists” because they cooked their food in tin cans over campfires.